 In early October 2022 the U.S. government enacted new rules aimed at restricting U.S. support for mainland China's ability to manufacture advanced semiconductors.
-The rules included new export license requirements for exports, re-exports or transfers to or within mainland China of additional types of semiconductor manufacturing items, items for use in manufacturing designated types of semiconductor manufacturing equipment in mainland China, and semiconductor manufacturing equipment for use at certain IC manufacturing and development facilities in mainland China.
+The rules included new export license requirements for exports, re-exports or transfers to or within mainland China of additional types of semiconductor manufacturing items, items for use in manufacturing designated types of semiconductor manufacturing equipment in mainland China.
 In addition, the U.S. government imposed new restrictions by which U.S. persons anywhere in the world are effectively barred from engaging in certain activities related to the development and production of certain semiconductors at mainland China fabrication facilities meeting specified criteria, even if no items subject to the U.S. Export Administration Regulations (EAR) are involved.
 These restrictions were later updated to extend to Macau.